AnRkey/Grok-Desktop/README.md

 ## Build Grok-Desktop
 1. Install Node.js from [nodejs.org](https://nodejs.org/).
 2. Clone this repository or download the files.
-3. Run `build.bat` to build the application.

-The build script will automatically:
-- Clean previous build files
-- Create the build directory
-- Check for Node.js and npm installation
-- Configure npm for optimal performance
-- Install project dependencies if needed
+3. Install dependencies if needed: `npm install`
-- Install electron-builder globally
-- Build the NSIS installer application
+4. Build using npm scripts:
+   - Directory build (unpacked): `npm run build-dir`
+   - Portable executable: `npm run build-portable`
+   - Full installers (NSIS + MSI): `npm run build-installer`

+Notes:
+- These scripts use `npx electron-builder@latest` (no global install required).
-- All build outputs will be placed in the `build` directory.
+- All build outputs are written to the `build` directory.

 ## Usage
-- Run the build.bat file to build Grok-Desktop and its installer.
-- Install `Grok-Desktop` with the Grok-Desktop_Installer_v1.2.2.exe from the build directory
+- After building, install `Grok-Desktop` with `Grok-Desktop_Installer-v1.2.3.exe` from the `build` directory
 - Launch `Grok-Desktop` from the Start Menu
 - Log in via `grok.com`, using Google, Apple, or xAI authentication as needed.
-- Use the + button in the top toolbar to add new tabs.
+- Use the + button in the top toolbar (or Ctrl+T) to add new tabs.
 - Click the AOT button in the top right to toggle always-on-top functionality.
+- Use keyboard shortcuts to work faster:
+  - Ctrl+T: Open a new tab
+  - Ctrl+Tab / Ctrl+Shift+Tab: Cycle through open tabs (next/previous)
+  - Ctrl+R: Reload the currently active tab
+  - Ctrl+I: Show information/about dialog

+## Keyboard Shortcuts
+- Ctrl+T: Open a new tab
+- Ctrl+Tab: Switch to the next tab
+- Ctrl+Shift+Tab: Switch to the previous tab
+- Ctrl+R: Reload the active tab (does not reload the entire app window)
+- Ctrl+I: Show information/about dialog

 ## Support
 Need help?
 Found a bug?
 Have a feature request?
 Please submit an issue on GitHub: